MSUSAzureAccelerators/Intelligent-Supply-Chain-Management/README.md

 ![image](https://github.com/MSUSAzureAccelerators/Intelligent-Supply-Chain-Management/blob/07eeee94574e0a10045b6c8bb96088338a519bf7/assets/images/Picture4.png)

 ## Prerequisites
-To use this solution accelerator, you will need access to an [Azure subscription](https://azure.microsoft.com/en-us/free/), a Power Apps and a Power BI license.
+To use this accelerator, you will need access to an [Azure subscription](https://azure.microsoft.com/en-us/free/), a Power Apps and a Power BI license.
 While not required, a prior understanding of Azure Machine Learning, Azure Kubernetes, Azure SQL Database, Docker, Time Series Forecasting, Power Apps and Power BI will be helpful.

 For additional training and support, please see: